Online multiple hypothesis testing: Extensions and future directions

 \citet{Zrnic2019} considered the related setting of online \textit{batched} testing, where a potentially infinite number of batches of hypotheses are tested over time (see Section~\ref{subsec:STAMPEDE} for an example).
 To this end, they introduced online, FDR-preserving versions of the most widely used offline algorithms, namely the BH procedure and Storey's improvement of the BH method~\citep{storey2002direct}.
-These online ``mini-batched'' testing algorithms interpolate between online and offline methodology, thus trading off the best of both worlds.
+These online ``mini-batched'' testing algorithms interpolate between online and offline methodology, thus trading off the best of both worlds. {When there is only one batch, the algorithms recover the BH (or Storey-BH) procedure.
+On the other hand, when all batches are of size one, the algorithms recover the LORD++ (or SAFFRON) procedure}.
 These algorithms control the FDR under independence (an algorithm valid under positive dependence was also derived), and have a higher power than the fully online testing algorithms.
-Further, since they consist of compositions of offline FDR algorithms, they imply FDR control over each constituent batch, and not just over the whole sequence of tests. \\[-6pt]
+Further, since they consist of compositions of offline FDR algorithms, they imply FDR control over each constituent batch, and not just over the whole sequence of tests.